Last Updated: December 4, 2020

-But how did Leaked Source simply get their hands on this massive loot, exactly?
+“How did Leaked Source simply get their hands on this massive loot?”

-Leaked Source representative told Fortune they’d acquired 167 million credentials for free from an unknown source.
-(Naturally, he’d refused to reveal their identities.)
+Leaked Source representative told Fortune they’ve acquired 167 million credentials for free from an unknown source.
+He refused to reveal their identities.

 To contain this most curious of data breach examples, LinkedIn asked all account holders suspected of being compromised to change their passwords as soon as possible.
 What’s more, the company began encrypting and “salting” (adding random data to the passwords before they’re encrypted to make them less crackable) following an earlier hacking incident in 2012.